Andrea-2528/calculator/README.md

     Full check of possible extreme cases to be done.
     In all cases, it should either do something logical or don't do anything at all.
 - If possible, an input starting with "." should be treated as having a "0" as its first number.
     - By similar logic, an input containing only "." may be treated as the smallest quantity in the machine.
-(Which couldn't otherwise be input).
+(Which couldn't otherwise be input due to limits in the display).
 - More mathematical functions, like power, square root, factorial and so on.
 - Keyboard support, allowing only necessary characters to be recognized.
     - Add a legend on the page for the keyboard support, listing what key corresponds to what button.

+NOTES:

+- The limitations used are intended to make the calculator harder to program:
+    - It would be easier to give the user a wider syntax that allows to input whole expressions instead of two numbers and an operator, and then evaluate (eval) the entire expression with the given correct syntax.
+    - That being said, even if that simplifies the logic, it would also allow for much more complex mathematical operations that would need their own handling of special cases (like the /0 in a division), and their own checks of syntax, thus making it simpler in the logic of operations but not in the handling of errors.
+    - It follows that a scientific calculator would be an interesting future project to compare the differences, also considering that a complex scientific calculator allows for much more than evaluating determined and explicit expressions, it would surely become a longer project.